-Cardamom (elaichi): The fragrant flavour in cardamom, is a breath freshener.
+Cardamom (elaichi): The fragrant flavor in cardamom, is a breath freshener.

-Neem leaves: It is an ancient Indian remedy for mouth odours.
+Neem leaves: It is an ancient Indian remedy for mouth odors.
 It is antiseptic and antibacterial.
-Less than a century ago it was common to chew a neem bark instead of using a toothpaste or toothbrush.
-Neem, today, is an active ingredient in many toothpastes.
+Less than a century ago it was common to chew a neem bark instead of using toothpaste or toothbrush.
+Neem, today, is an active ingredient in many kinds of toothpaste.
 One can make a mouth wash with neem leaves by boiling them in water and straining it.

-Clove is a common home remedy for gum infections, toothache and cavities.
-Its strong aroma helps prevent mouth odours.
+Clove is a common home remedy for gum infections, toothache, and cavities.
+Its strong aroma helps prevent mouth odors.
 Suck on a clove after a meal.

-Coriander seeds are the best solution to battle the odour of onion and garlic due to their aromatic flavour.
+Coriander seeds are the best solution to battle the odor of onion and garlic due to their aromatic flavor.
 Chew a teaspoon of roasted coriander seeds after meals or boil the same amount in one cup of water for 2-3 minutes.
-Strain and use it as mouth wash.
+Strain and use it as a mouth wash.

 Green tea: Polyphones in it stop bacterial infections in the mouth and reduce bad breath.

 Dill (suva): Chlorophyll, an active compound used in treating dental problems and bad breath, is plentiful in it.
 Chew on dried and roasted dill seeds after meals or prepare tea with dry crushed seeds.